stas-prokopiev/binance_historical_data/README.rst

 which makes download of historical crypto data (prices and volumes) from binance server as simple as it can only be.
 **You don't even need to have an account at binance.com to download all history of crypto data**

-Data is taken from here: https://data.binance.vision/?prefix=data/spot/
+| Data is taken from here: https://data.binance.vision/?prefix=data/spot/
+| Dumped locally and then unzipped,
+| so you would have an identical local ready to use data copy

 | Using this package you will be able to have full historical data of prices and volumes with only 3 lines of python code
 | And if you need to update already downloaded data then once again 3 lines of python code will do the job